denten-books/plain-text/main.md

 The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the telegraph, the typewriter and the calculator.
-In his seminal 1937 paper "On Computable Numbers," Alan Turing describes an automatic machine (a-machine) capable of transposing the problem of calculability into "effective calculability."
-Where all previous calculators were special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as an universal "a-machine."
+In his seminal 1937 paper "On Computable Numbers," Alan Turing describes an automatic machine (*a*-machine) capable of transposing the problem of calculability into "effective calculability."
+Where all previous calculators were special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as an universal "*a*-machine."
 In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation, because its internal composition could be reduced to a dynamic representational state, (as opposed to a fixed, mechanical one).
 The device would receive input by means of a paper ribbon containing discrete symbolic inputs.
 At its bare minimum, the device would need only the ribbon, a means of "reading," and the means of "writing," the symbols onto the tape.
-Mechanically, its movement could be restricted to one axis or to the movement of the tape through he machine.
-What makes such a device a *universal* Turing machine is its ability to internalize the symbol as part of its mechanism.
+Mechanically, its movement could be restricted to one axis or to the movement of the tape through the machine.
+What makes such a device a *universal* machine is its ability to internalize the symbol as part of its mechanism.
 The symbolic input can represent computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.
 In fact, the Turing machine does not properly differentiate between content and control code.
-Its internal state (Turing purposefully uses terms of sentient awareness throughout) "is determined by m-configuration *q<sub>n</sub>* and the scanned symbol [@turing1936, 231]."
-In other words, whatever initial configuration the physical mechanism was in, its next state would be defined by its initial physical configuration *plus* the scanned symbol.
-The material and the symbolic fuse into one.
+Its "internal state" (Turing uses terms of sentient awareness throughout) "is determined by *m*-configuration *q<sub>n</sub>* and the scanned symbol," where the *m*-configurations are defined as "a finite number of conditions" of a machine, which, in Turing's words, may be compared to "a man in the process of computing a real number [@turing_computable_1937, 231]."
+The initial configuration plus the scanned symbol define the next internal state of the machine.
+The material and the symbolic fuse into one: here lies the essence of the universal Turing machine (UTM).
 Software is also hardware.
-This transition of symbols into machine configuration states effectively defines modern programming.
+In being able to internalize configuration as symbol, the *universal* Turing machine can in effect imitate all other special-purpose Turing machines.
+This transition of symbols into machine states effectively defines modern programming.
 A universal machine, unlike other, definitive, single-purpose, and limited-state mechanisms (a clock for example), contains the ability to take on differing internal symbolic configurations.
-It can imitate a clock, an abacus, a scale, and, Turing thought that with time it would be able to imitate a human as well.
+It can imitate a clock, an abacus, a scale, and, with time, Turing thought it could imitate a human as well.

 This ambiguity between hardware and software leads to some confusion in the critical literature, as evidenced by Lev Manovich's playful response to